Davante Adams Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Matchup vs. Washington

-- Adams has averaged 45 receiving yards per game in his three career matchups against the Football Team, 48.5 fewer than his over/under for Sunday's game.
+- Adams is averaging 45 receiving yards per game in three career matchups against the Football Team, 48.5 fewer than his receiving yards prop bet over/under for Sunday's game (93.5).

-- Adams, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

 - Note: Adams' stats vs. Football Team date back to 2016.

-- The Football Team have the NFL's worst pass defense this season, surrendering 317.3 yards per game through the air.
+- The 317.3 passing yards the Football Team allow per game makes them the NFL's worst pass defense this season.

-- With 16 passing TDs conceded this year, the Football Team defense is ranked 31st in the league.
+- The Football Team's defense is 31st in the league, conceding 2.7 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Bears, Adams was targeted five times, picking up 89 yards on four receptions (averaging 22.2 yards per catch).
+- In last week's matchup with the Bears, Adams caught four passes for 89 yards (22.2 yards per catch) while being targeted five times.

-- Adams has 359 receiving yards on 21 catches (32 targets) with one touchdown over his last three outings, averaging 119.7 yards per game.
+- Adams has reeled in 21 passes (on 32 targets) for 359 yards (119.7 per game) and one touchdown over his last three games.

 Adams' Green Bay Teammates